Wiretap and Gelfand-Pinsker Channels Analogy and its Applications: New Secrecy-Capacity Results

 \end{theorem}

-Theorem \ref{TM:PD_WTBC_capacity} is proven in Section \ref{SUBSEC:PD_WTBC_capacity_proof}.
-The converse is derived via analogy-based arguments that exploit the capacity characterization for the corresponding PD-GPBC with an informed decoder \cite[Theorem 3]{Steinberg_Degraded_BC_State2005}.
-Achievability follows by random coding arguments that use a wiretap-superposition code construction.
+Theorem~\ref{TM:PD_WTBC_capacity} is proven in Section~\ref{SUBSEC:PD_WTBC_capacity_proof}.
+The converse is derived via analogy-based arguments that exploit the capacity characterization for the corresponding PD-GPBC with an informed decoder~\cite[Theorem 3]{Steinberg_Degraded_BC_State2005} (see the following remark).
+Achievability follows by random coding arguments that use a stealth-wiretap superposition code construction.
 The inner layer encodes the $M_2$ message and is decoded by both receivers.
 The message $M_1$ is encoded in the outer layer of the code and is decoded by the informed receiver only.
 Both layers of the code are injected with sufficient randomness to conceal the confidential messages from the eavesdropper.

-Although achievability of $\mathcal{C}^{(\mathsf{PD-IR})}_\mathsf{WT}\left(p_{Y_1,Z|X}p_{Y_2|Y_1}\right)$ can be derived as a consequence of \cite[Theorem 3]{Yassaee_random_binning2014}, we prefer to prove it directly through the aforementioned superposition coding scheme.
+Although achievability of $\mathcal{C}^{(\mathsf{PD-IR})}_\mathsf{WT}\left(p_{Y_1,Z|X}p_{Y_2|Y_1}\right)$ can be derived as a consequence of~\cite[Theorem 3]{Yassaee_random_binning2014}, we prefer to prove it directly through the aforementioned superposition coding scheme.
 The explicit construction readily extends to account for cooperative receivers (through a simple binning argument).
-This extension is used to derive achievability for the cooperative version of the considered PD-WTBC (see Remark \ref{REM:PD_WTBC_Cooperation}).
+This extension enables deriving achievability for the cooperative version of the considered PD-WTBC, as explained in the next subsection.